Mortgage Guidelines 101 For Borrowers & Loan Officers

-- Income qualification is the most important factor when it comes to pre-qualifying and pre-approving a FHA borrower.
+- Income qualification is the most important factor when it comes to pre-qualifying and pre-approving a FHA borrower

-- Borrowers with part time income, bonus income, overtime income, you can use this as qualified income as long as the borrower has had two year history and the likelihood to continue for the next three years is very likely.
+- This holds true as long as borrower has had two year history and the likelihood to continue for the next three years is very likely

-- If you have two full time jobs, you can only use both full time job incomes if and only if you have been employed at both full time jobs for two years.
+- If you have two full time jobs, you can only use both full time job incomes if and only if you have been employed at both full time jobs for two years

-- If you have less than two year employment history on one of the full time jobs, then only one full time job can be used as qualified income.
+- If you have less than two year employment history on one of the full time jobs, then only one full time job can be used as qualified income

-- If you are self employed and/or 1099 wage earner borrower, then two year tax returns is required and two year of self employment history.
+- If you are self employed and/or 1099 wage earner borrower, then two year tax returns is required and two year of self employment history

-- If you go from a W2 wage earner to a 1099 wage earner, then two year 1099 wage earner employment history is required.
+- If you go from a W2 wage earner to a 1099 wage earner, then two year 1099 wage earner employment history is required

 - If you go from 1099 wage earner status to W2 wage earner status the following applies: